Midhurst Rother College Curriculum Statement

 Impact – how we measure and secure continuous improvement for all

-With thousands of pupils across United Learning following the same curriculum, we have been able to develop common assessments in most subjects.
-These are summative assessments which allow pupils to demonstrate their growing understanding of their subjects and teachers to assess the impact of their teaching.
-These summative assessments are typically taken once or twice a year, enabling teachers to focus on formative assessment from lesson to lesson.
+At key points in the year, students will take summative assessments, which allow pupils to demonstrate their growing understanding of their subjects and enable teachers to assess the impact of their teaching.
+These summative assessments are typically taken once or twice a year, allowing teachers to focus on formative assessment from lesson to lesson.